Lord Mayor of Liverpool

 About the Lord Mayor

-The Lord Mayor's charities
+The Lord Mayor's charity

 If you think you can help raise money for The Lord Mayor’s Charities please contact Liverpool Town Hall on 0151 351 2200, email lord.mayor@liverpool.gov.uk or donate at liverpoolcityhalls.co.uk/civic